St Bernadette's Class (Year 2) 2025/2026

 Catholic Life

-Term 4 Values: Compassionate & Loving
+Term 4 Jesuit Virtues: Compassionate & Loving

 CST focus- Option for the Poor